Grand Duke Dmitry Konstantinovich of Russia: Early life

 His lessons followed the usual course: science, arithmetic, Russian and world history, composition, and geography alternating languages and the arts.
 He learned besides Russian, French, German and English.
 Like all the male members of the Romanov family, he was destined from birth to follow a military career.
 At his christening, Dmitry was named honorary colonel in Chief, a month later he was enrolled in the Guard Equipage, and in the Imperial family's 4th Rifle Battalion Life Guards Infantry Regiment.

 Dmitry's father, Grand Duke Konstantin Nikolayevich, was Admiral General of the Russian Navy and hoped one of his sons would follow in his footsteps.
 With this in mind, Dmitry received lessons in naval warfare and tactics.
 His religious education left a big imprint on him.
 He would be a deeply religious man all his life.
-As both of his parents were musical, he received singing lesson and learned to play the piano and the violin.
+As both of his parents were musical, he received singing lessons and learned to play the piano and the violin.
 Dmitry was a diligent and good student, polite and attentive, capable and kind.
 He was also very shy and introverted, preferring quiet times reading to more usual pursuits of childhood.